Trump's VA strands thousands of veterans by ending a key mortgage program

 "I believe that we are going to lose the house," McCrary said.
 "Losing my house and having to go rent — it makes me sick to my stomach to think about."

-VA did not respond to NPR's request for information about how much funding is available or how many more vets in these trial periods will in fact be placed into affordable VASP loans.
+The VA did not respond to NPR's request for information about how much funding is available or how many more veterans in these trial periods will in fact be placed into affordable VASP loans.

-At a recent House Veterans' Affairs Subcommittee hearing, Rep. Van Orden criticized the VASP program this way:
+At a recent House Veterans' Affairs Subcommittee hearing, Rep. Van Orden criticized VASP this way:

 "That's a hell of a thing to say about his brothers and sisters," said Conlon.